easytarget/SBCEye/VENV.md

 ```
 The file `overwatch.log` should be created in the pi-overwatch directory, and contain a startup log

-Debug messages etc are printed to the console
+Debug messages, errors, etc are printed to the console

-The web server should be available on `http://<PI ip address>:7080/` (or whatever is configured in the settings)
+The web server should be available on `http://<machines-address>:7080/` (or whatever is configured in the settings)

-Note; If you wan to leave the virtualenv at any time you can do so with `$ deactivate`, if you want to delete the virtualenv it is as simple as deleting the 'env' folder and all it's sunfolders.
+Note; If you want to leave the virtualenv at any time you can do so with `$ deactivate`, if you want to delete the virtualenv it is as simple as deleting the 'env' folder and all it's sunfolders.

 ## Set up as a service